mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ## Final Checks before Starting

-1) Dress for the weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
+- Dress for the weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
 We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.
-2) Bring abundant water - 1L ~ 1.5L recommended.
-For example, We went through 1L of water each for the hike up with 35L and 50L backpacks respectively.
+- Bring abundant water - 1L ~ 1.5L recommended.
+For a rough idea, We went through 1L of water each for the hike up carrying 35L and 50L backpacks respectively.
-3) Bring bug repellent spray: Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
+- Bring bug repellent spray: Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
-4) Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.
+- Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.
-5) Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
+- Lock your vehicle - we encountered a hiker who forgot to lock theirs and had to head back to do so.
 Although it's a fairly safe area, you can never be too careful!
-6) Bring hiking poles.
+- Bring hiking poles.
 They truly make a difference.
 We personally did not use them too much when hiking up, but they were a gamechanger on the way down - especially when the trail was muddy and slippery.

 ![](/assets/images/2024-08-01-cobalt-lake-5040-peak/IMG_1473.JPEG)